acts-project/acts/docs/core/seeding.md

 \end{equation*}

 The second part check against the multiple scattering term `p2scatterSigma` ($\sigma^2_{p_T^{estimated}}$) assuming the seed $p_T$ estimation, instead of the minimum allowed $p_T$.
-This term is inversely proportinal to the momentum; smaller scattering angle is permitted for higher momentum, while larger scattering takes into account amount of the curvature of the seed:
+This term is inversely proportional to the momentum and accounts for the curvature of the seed; smaller scattering angle is permitted for higher momentum.

 \begin{equation*}
 \left (\cot \theta_b - \cot \theta_t \right ) ^2 < \sigma^2_{p_T^{estimated}} + \sigma_f^2,